Isolation and Quarantine Housing

-Housing will provide dedicated isolation & quarantine spaces for on-campus residential students.
-Providing these spaces is critical to minimize interactions between residents and to avoid exposing others to COVID-19.
-These spaces are not available to students living off-campus, faculty, staff, or community members.
 Isolation is for students who have either tested positive or who have symptoms and are awaiting a test or test results.
-Quarantine is for students who have been determined to be a close contact (having spent at least 15 minutes or more and within 6 feet) of someone who has COVID-19.
+Quarantine is for students who have been determined to be a close contact (having spent at least 15 minutes or more and within six feet) of someone who has COVID-19.

 What is provided

-The length of time that students are in isolation or quarantine varies based on individual circumstances but can be up to 10-14 days.
-Isolation and quarantine rooms include a mini-refrigerator and microwave, as well as the following items:
+The length of time that students are in isolation or quarantine varies but can be up to 10-14 days.
+Rooms include the following items:

 - a personal thermometer